Search

 Importing Passwords

-If you would like to import passwords from your computer and/or web browsers, go to your desktop computer's web browser and open "keepersecurity.com/setup" to begin the process of importing your passwords (if you're not near a desktop computer, you can perform the import at a later time).
+When you first login to your vault, Keeper will prompt you to import passwords from your computer and/or web browsers (if you're not near a desktop computer, you can perform the import at a later time).

-Click here for detailed instructions on importing passwords from web browsers and other password managers to your Web Vault.
+Click here for detailed instructions on importing passwords from web browsers and other password managers to your Keeper Web Vault.

 Creating New Records